nachiket-15/Netflix-Data-Analysis/README.md

 10. **Column Charts and Dot Plots:** Visualizing categorical data using column charts and dot plots.
 11. **Jitter Plots and Error Bar Plots:** Addressing overlapping points and understanding data variability.

-#### Conclusion:
-Exploratory Data Analysis is a crucial step in understanding and deriving insights from datasets.
-By utilizing tools such as histograms, box plots, regression plots, and more, we can unravel hidden patterns and make sense of the data around us.